 Members of Tanfield are at the forefront of the debate for reform and regularly contribute creative and practical advice on making Commonhold a more attractive option.
 Tanfield can advise on how to set up and run a Commonhold block and how to deal with any disputes which might arise.

-In particular, barristers at Tanfield draw on the set’s noted standing for Residential and Commercial Landlord & Tenant work, Enfranchisement, Lease Extensions, Service Charges, Social Housing and the Renewal and Termination of Tenancies.
+In particular, barristers at Tanfield draw on the set’s noted standing for both Landlord & Tenant work, Enfranchisement, Lease Extensions, Service Charges, Social Housing and the Renewal and Termination of Tenancies.

 Tanfield’s clients include small landowners, landlords and tenants, as well as property developers, commercial organisations, leading Real Property law firms and Local Authorities.